eyedol/kasahorow-Keyboard-For-Android/README.md

 ### Release Build

-To make a release build for distribution at the app store, in the project's root directory issue,
+To make a release build for distribution at the app store, in the project's root directory, issue

 `./gradlew build`

 This should build a signed and an aligned apk for distribution.
 This project has been configured so the private key and credentials are read from `gradle.properties` file.
 For a successful release build make sure you've the properties below defined in your `gradle.properties` file and your private key is in the root directory of the project.

 **gradle.properties**

 ```
 storePassword="store_password"
 keyAlias="key_alias"